-Subject Section 104(d) URA Section 18 Amount of As sistance Provided Rental Assistance Term 60 months 42 months 42 months Replacement Housing Payment Amount needed to reduce new rent/utility costs to Total Tenant Payment.
+Subject Section 104(d) URA Section 18 Amount of Ass sistance Provided Rental Assistance Term 60 months 42 months 42 months Replacement Housing Payment Amount needed to reduce new rent/utility costs to Total Tenant Payment.
 Amount needed to reduce new rent/utility costs to the lower of old rent/utility costs or 30% of gross monthly income Provide comparable housing which may be tenant-based assistance (voucher), tenant-based assistance, public housing unit.
-Use of Section 8 Rental Assistance If Section 8 assistance and suitable referrals are offered, displaced person cannot insist on cash replacement housing payment.
-Displaced person has the right to a cash replacement housing payment but may accept Section 8 assistance (or a public housing unit) if it is offered.
-If available and offered.
-No guaranteed right Other Assistance Assistance includes security deposit for replacement dwelling.
-Assistance does not include security deposit, but PHA may provide in its discretion.
-Assistance does not include security deposit, but PHA may provide in its discretion.
-Homeownershi p Assistance Limited to a cooperative or mutual housing and based on present (discounted) value of 60 monthly rental payments.
+Use of Section 8 Rental Assistance Rental offered, displaced payment but If available and offered.
+No guaranteed right Other Assistance Assistance includes security deposit for replacement dwelling. rity deposit for deposit, but PHA may Homeownershi p Assistance Limited to a cooperative or mutual housing and based on present (discounted) value of 60 monthly rental payments.
 Not limited to cooperative or mutual housing.
 Payment equals 42 x monthly rental payment (i.e., is not discounted).
 Not limited to cooperative or mutual housing.
 Payment equals 42 x monthly rental payment (i.e., is not discounted).